Hemp crop 6

 Missouri statute language is almost the same:

-"Marihuana," all parts of the plant genus Cannabis in any species or
+"Marihuana," all parts of the plant genus Cannabis in any species

 form thereof, including, but not limited to Cannabis Sativa L., Cannabis